mahou147/graduation-restaurant-voting/README.md

 Build a voting system for deciding where to have lunch.

 * 2 types of users: admin and regular users
-* Admin can input a restaurant and it's lunch menu of the day (2-5 items usually, just a dish name and price)
+* Admin can input a restaurant and it's lunch menu of the day (2-5 items usually, just a menuItem name and price)
 * Menu changes each day (admins do the updates)
 * Users can vote on which restaurant they want to have lunch at
 * Only one vote counted per user